thradams/cake/ownership_proposal.md

 1 - Each object has only one owner
 2 - Ownership can be transferred between owners.
 3 - Before the end of its lifetime, the owner object must transfer the ownership of the object it owns.
+4 - The object referenced by non-owner (view) must have a valid lifetime.

+Some principles are not new.
+At C standard

+"6.2.4 Storage durations of objects "...If an object is referred to outside of its lifetime, the behavior is undefined.
+If a pointer value is used in an evaluation after the object the pointer points to (or just past) reaches the end of its lifetime, the behavior is undefined.
+The representation of a pointer object becomes indeterminate when the object the pointer points to (or just past) reaches the end of its lifetime."

 Lets introduce the first qualifier `_Owner`.